AccumulateNetwork/accumulate/README.md

 particular account exist in its own chain.

 Knowing and proving what the complete state of a chain at a particular block height becomes critical.
-And that is known if one can prove the last state of the Merkle Tree that holds those transactions.
+That is known if one can prove the last state of the Merkle Tree that holds those transactions.

 We place these states in our Patricia Tree.
 The implementation here is the